datacentricdesign/id5415/collections/_id5415/2-2-assignment.md

 Here we will first extract the current stat of the light.
 Then using `if` condition we will check if the light is ON, if it is than we will turn it OFF.
 Otherwise using `else` we will turn the light ON.
 After updating the light stats, we will print it's current status as well.

-Copy & Paste the below code in you `light.py` file (erase the code we typed before) and run the script from terminal (you know how to run the script from terminal, we did it in last step):
+Copy & Paste the below code in your `light.py` file (erase the code we typed before) and run the script from terminal (you know how to run the script from terminal, we did it in last step):

 ```python
 import asyncio